Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 euphoric feelings of mania and periods of depression.
-- **schizophrenia** A class of disorders in which severe distortion of reality occurs.A number of characteristics reliably distinguish schizophrenia from other disorders.
+- **schizophrenia** A class of disorders in which severe distortion of reality occurs.A number of characteristics reliably distinguish schizophrenia from other disorders.
 They include the following:`Page 578`
 - Thinking and logic is frequently faulty and peculiar, which is referred to as a `formal thought disorder` .
 “Why do you think people believe in God?”
  Uh, let’s, I don’t know why, let’s see, balloon travel.
 He holds it up for you, the